offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 A brim is several outer walls added around the bottom layer of a printed object, such that the object has a bottom similar to the brim of a top hat.
 Its purpose is to enhance bed adhesion of objects ...

 * with a small !!base!! (e.g., a tall cylinder with a small radius).
-* that are prone to warping at the bottom edges, lifting off the build plate as they warp (e.g., ABS is prone to this because it shrinks with it cools).
+* that are prone to warping at the bottom edges, lifting off the build plate as they warp (e.g., ABS is prone to this because it shrinks as it cools).

 Brim parameters are under **Other** → **Bed Adhesion**.